 Third-party settlement organizations (TPSOs) and third-party payment networks are only required to issue a 1099-K after processing over 200 transactions and paid out over $20,000 to the payee over the course of a year.

 There’s still a lot of gray area surrounding the obligation to file and issue 1099-Ks.
-The form is relatively new and as the world of money transferring and business payments are changing, so too are the ways of reporting it.
+The form is relatively new and as the worlds of money transferring and business payments are changing, so too are the ways of reporting.
 When in doubt about your particular situation, it’s best to get advice from a tax advisor.

 Recipients of a 1099-K are mostly vendors who have received payment using a TPSO or third-party payment network.
 An Etsy seller, for example, would receive a 1099-K from Etsy as Etsy has concluded it satisfies the criteria for a TPSO.